Ashutosh-7Singh/DevTinder/devTinder_Backend/homework.md

 * create a custom validate function for gender
 * over all imporve the database schema
 * put appropriate validation in each fileds
+* add timestamps to the schema
+* add api level validation on patch  request & signUp api
+* DATA Sanitization - Add api validation fro each fields
+* Install validator
+* Explore  validator library function and use validator function for  password,photo and url
+* Never trust req.body so always validate and sanitize your code ok